 Swimming Can be Risky Business

-Local swimming holes offer sweet relief from the blistering summer heat, cold glistening water and hangouts with mates – surrounded by the screeching of cicadas.
-This is the time to be found drifting gently in quiet lagoons, splashing in ponds and dams, and chilling under magnificent waterfalls.
-Sadly, behind the scenes this perfect summer image is tainted.
+Summer is the time to be found drifting gently in quiet lagoons, splashing in ponds and dams, and chilling under magnificent waterfalls.
+Sadly, behind the scenes, this perfect summer image is tainted.
 Statistics tell us that every year visitors to our waterways are drowning.

 Check out these stats:

 If you don’t know how to swim, don’t go to a swimming hole.
 It’s as simple as that.
 Swimming holes often have viewpoints which are safe to access, but anywhere close to water is risky.
-Slippery rocks, algae and moss might mean you inadvertently slip into the water (check the stats, 16% of people who drowned last year just fell in to the water).
+Slippery rocks, algae and moss might mean you inadvertently slip into the water (check the stats, 15% of people who drowned last year just fell into the water).